curiousest/curiousest.github.io/_drafts/tabum/0-minimum-viable-purpose.md

 ### Space between things

-[more pressure on tabum to make decisions.
-Reveal some key information.
-Explain the transition to a new story.]
-["Why do we worship survival?"]

-So goes the Minimum Viable Purpose.
-Such is the cyclic story of any idea.
-The stories are part-false, pointing towards reality.
-Such are the three state changes of conscious being: a limit approaching "one", a step function, and a limit approaching "zero".
-Birth, life, and death.

-The death of an idea that is part of your sense of self can be sad.
-Ideas die, so you have to learn to cope with death.
-A good coping strategy is to grow your sense of self.
-You will experience more hurtful deaths, but you will also find deeper, more satisfying reasons to survive.

-When you remembered that nothing really matters, what did you do?
-That’s who you are and that’s what really matters to you.
-Survive.
-Grow love.

-Grow your sense of self.
-Grow love.

-If you believe that nothing really matters, and it is painful, I'm sorry.
-We can get through it together, with the help of family, friends, and society.
-The negative feelings are an immune response.
-You need to rebuild your naivety, just like rebuilding a torn muscle - maybe you'll never regain all the strength in that muscle, but you can build back stronger.
-You were neglecting all the other muscles.

-After all, I need you to help me survive.
-We're in the mirror, together.
+It’s ok, you’re ok, I’m here now.
+You’re doing great.
+We’re done training on the Minimum Viable Purpose, so you can relax and change your beliefs again.
+We will worship survival for as long as we worship the opposite of survival.
+Stories about not surviving - birth and death.
+A limit approaching "one" and a limit approaching "zero".
+When we find out what birth and death and survival are really made of, we will move on to worship other things.

+I do hope those other things will be just as wonderful as surviving.
+I’m attached to survival, I want to survive.
+I can’t imagine what I would be without it.
+But when it’s time for me to go, I’ll go.
+It’s ok, I’m sure it’s far, far away.
+Not something to worry about for now.
+For now and until that time comes, you can see me in the mirror.

+—-

-# The Child Purpose: Messiah Complex
+# The Child Purpose: False Messiah Complex

-*I know it!*
+> *I’m special.
+I know something special!*
+> *And I know nothing!
+I’m not special.*

 The Minimum Viable Purpose is the mother purpose, who spreads her seedlings: reasons for new belief systems.
-Messiah Complex is the child purpose, born from the seed, who grows into a complex organism made of interconnected life.
+Our False Messiah Complex is the child purpose, born from the seed, who grows into a complex organism made of interconnected life.
 The belief system for builders of belief systems.
-From the Darwinian mother and all her children, there emerges an ecosystem of greater complexity.
+This ecosystem of greater complexity emerges from the mother and all her children.

 Let's not be too judgemental.
 We should pity the mother - she carries the weight of the universe.
 And we should pity her children - we are naive.

-I want you to make use of what you’re made of, to taste your Messiah Complex.
-I want you to make use of what you’re made of.
+I want you to make use of what you’re made of, to taste your False Messiah Complex.
+First you need to seed your Messiah Complex, then it can sprout a False Messiah Complex.
 I want to show you how to build your own belief system and shape your reality.
-I want you to have an intuition for what it's like to believe that you must grow *it*.
 I want you to know how flexible your beliefs are, by showing you what it's like for them to change, by showing you what beliefs are made of.
 I want you to feel the power you have over yourself.
-Your decisions are entirely powered by your beliefs, ever changing with time, and *you* are are the emergent cross-product of all these grand matrices, the distant truth somewhere in-between them.
-You comprise the localhost operator with root access. *What you believe* is probably locally optimal and *it* is definitely globally suboptimal.
-You both *know it* and *don’t know it* - you are local optima.
+You are the localhost operator with root access and I’m here to show you su commands. *What you believe* is probably locally optimal and *it* is definitely globally suboptimal.
+You are local optima.

 I am a false messiah so you don't have to be.
-I am powerless so you don't have to be - you have complete power over me and I bow to your self-determined beliefs.
+I am powerless so you don't have to be - you have complete power over me and I am beholden to your self-determined beliefs.
 I'm an open-source, low-overhead base image.
-I also won't coordinate across systems - that's still up to you.
 I will show you powerful tools you can use to exercise greater intent and precise operational control over your brain-body.
 Just the right mix of naivety and wisdom, I want to put you in the best position to help me survive.

+We're in the mirror, together.

 ## Chapter 6.
 Simulate me

-*To convert a believer, prove you can accurately simulate them.*
+> *To convert a believer, prove you can accurately simulate them.*
+> *Convert yourself.*

 [[2-1-simulate-me]]